raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

   }
 ~~~~~~~~

-`maybe` for methods looks like this:
+We can write it in both functional and method style ("green") style like this:

 {:lang="js"}
 ~~~~~~~~